As the snow fell heavily across our yard, I turned to my wife and said, “I need…”

 “You didn’t let me finish.”

 “I didn’t have to,” she said, “I recognized the tone.”

 “The one you use whenever you think you need something but only want something.”

 “This is more of a need than a want.”

 I thought skis more or less explained themselves.

 “To ski,” I told her.

 “Except you haven’t touched your kayak all year.”

 She had me there.
-The kayak has spent all summer in dry-dock but I still need it, just not as much as I did when I bought it.
+The kayak spent all summer in dry-dock but I still needed it, just not as much as I did when I bought it.